nuclearcodecat/popover.js/README.md

  - `popover.js` must be loaded before the script initializing a popover

 # example initialization
+**tailwindcss is used in the example, it is not essential. you can create a css file with keyframes and classes, and then pass the class names to the constructor**

 tailwind config
 ```
 module.exports = {